Accomplishments

 Byron

-Wear was elected to the San Diego City Council in 1995 (56%) and re-elected
+Wear was elected to the San Diego City Council in 1995 (56%) and

-to a second term in 1998 Primary (55.5%) representing Point Loma, Mission
+re-elected to a second term in 1998 Primary (55.5%) representing

-Bay, the Port and Downtown.
-He has a long list of major accomplishments.
+Point Loma, Mission Bay, the Port and Downtown.
+He has a long

 -